jonathanpalma/react-native-discovery/README.md

     protected List<ReactPackage> getPackages() {
         return Arrays.<ReactPackage>asList(
             new MainReactPackage(),
-            new ReactNativeDiscoveryPackage() // <------ add the package );
+            new RNDiscoveryPackage() // <------ add the package );
     }